 It’s well into the great dissolution.
-Imperial rot always begins in the core but manifests itself first along the fringe.
-America’s time is no different.
-Every narrative of Fall has an arc.
+Notions of empire always start their rot in the metropole core but manifest first along the periphery.
+America’s no different.
+Every narrative has an arc.
 There are different scripts.
 Some end with a retrospectively imposed tangible event.
 Regardless of what really happened.
-Case in point?
-Rome ‘fell’.
-Other stories end with a sigh.
-A now-irrelevant-but-once-shared-Idea gone.
-That’s how we suspect America’s imperial tale concludes.
-Either way, merely stuff of which Wikipedia pages are made.

-Did Afghanistan cause the Soviet collapse?
+Did Afghanistan eventually cause the Soviet collapse?
 A complex socio-political and cultural question.
-For many Soviets, Neocons, Russians, Milt Beardon and — of course — in the much vaunted but elusive ‘Islamic imagination’ the answer is uncomplicated yes.
+For many Soviets, Neocons, Russians, Milt Beardon and — of course — in the much vaunted but elusive ‘Islamic imagination’ the answer is an uncomplicated yes.
 (N.B.
 ‘Islamic imagination’ as meme is as plastic as ‘the Palestinian/Hezbollah/Street’.
 Both mean anything a Neocon needs at the moment).
 Here’s a hint: mono-causal explanations for something as complex as Soviet decline and fall are always wrong.

-Afghanistan and Iraq so far play the opposite role in our imperial story.
-Contra the Soviets, our failures there perversely *strengthen* the American Permanent National Security State here at home.
+Afghanistan and Iraq so far play the opposite role for the US.
+Contra the Soviets, US failures there perversely *strengthen* the American so-called National Security State at home.

-We should be wary of the Vietnam-as-Afghanistan stawmen percolating Fall 2009: (i) global dominos are at stake; (ii) anything with the words ‘Afghanistan’ and ‘counterinsurgency’ in the same sentence; and (iii) a Taliban Mayor of Kabul poses a security threat to America.
+Yet we hear the same arguments Fall 2009: (i) global dominos are at stake; (ii) repeating ‘Afghanistan’ and ‘counterinsurgency’ in the same sentence relentlessly; and (iii) somehow, a Taliban Mayor of Kabul poses an existential security threat to America.

 No global dominos here.